liccium/liccium-chrome-extension/README.md

 ### Limitations

-The browser extension is for testing purposes only.
+> **The browser extension is for testing purposes only.**
 - It can only tested using the Chrome browser.
 - Currently only images are supported.
-In future releases you will be able to verify all media types and formats.

 ## How to make content declarations?